 Conversely, if the person receiving the payments can show that the person making payments received a substantial increase in income, the payee may request an increase in support.
 Another situation might be when a former spouse moves in with another partner.
 The payor may be able to show that support is no longer needed.
 Financial emergencies or disabilities in either spouse could also be a reason for modification.

 Many changes in circumstances can occur after a divorce.
-It is a good idea to discuss your situation with an attorney, like a divorce attorney in Tampa, FL, who can help you navigate the process to find the best solution for you.
+It is a good idea to discuss your situation with an attorney, like a divorce lawyer Tampa, FL divorcees are fortunate to have in their midst who can help you navigate the process to find the best solution for you.

 Thanks to The McKinney Law Group for their insight into some of the reasons someone might have to change his or her alimony agreement.